What are the BIK Rates for Company Car Tax

 HMRC has stated that the current BIK rates will remain in place until the 2024 to 2025 tax year which ends on the 5 April 2025.

-How do I work out the BIK for my company car?
+How do I calculate the BIK rate for my company car?

 The BIK rate % is used as part of the calculation to work out how much company car tax you should pay.